grimch/logidoclet/README.md

 LogiDoclet is a Javadoc Doclet that generates a LLM-friendly representation of your Java codebase.
 It is designed to make software projects more accessible for analysis by AI agents and large language models.

 ## Motivation for LogiDoclet
 In long-standing, in-house software projects, developer turnover is a significant challenge.
 New team members face a steep learning curve, trying to understand a large, complex codebase with incomplete or outdated documentation.

 This "knowledge gap" slows down development and hinders maintenance.
-Using AI to understand the code directly is often cost-prohibitive due to high token costs, context window limitations, and the low signal-to-noise ratio in raw source code.
+Using AI to understand the code directly is often cost-prohibitive due to high token costs and context window limitations.

-LogiDoclet addresses these challenges by acting as a **semantic indexer**.
-It provides a compact, structured, and unambiguous set of Prolog facts representing the codebase, similar to a catalog for a library.
+LogiDoclet addresses these challenges by acting as a **semantic indexer**, which provides a compact, structured, and unambiguous set of facts representing the codebase.

-### Key Features
-*   **Cost-Effective:** Significantly reduces token consumption (by over 90% in tests) for AI analysis compared to raw code.
-*   **High-Density Information:** Provides a noise-free, structured view of the codebase's architecture, types, and their relationships.
-*   **Enables Large-Scale Analysis:** The compact format allows an entire project's structure to fit within an AI's context window, enabling architectural queries.
-*   **Knowledge Transfer:** Facilitates a workflow for documenting legacy code and accelerating developer onboarding.

 ___